zhaoyyoo/zhaoyyoo.github.io/index.md

 I have been a research assistant in the Language Computing and Web Mining Group since 2017, supervised by [Dr. Weiwei Sun](https://www.cl.cam.ac.uk/~ws390/) and [Prof. Xiaojun Wan](https://wanxiaojun.github.io/).

-My research focuses on deep representations for natural language and Computer Assisted Language Learning (CALL).
+My research focuses on deep representations for natural language (especially [Interlanguage](https://en.wikipedia.org/wiki/Interlanguage)) and their applications in [Computer Assisted Language Learning (CALL)](https://en.wikipedia.org/wiki/Computer-assisted_language_learning).

-I am looking for an institute to continue my research as a phd candidate in 2021.
+~~I am looking for an institute to continue my research as a phd candidate in 2021.
-If you have any advise, please contact me (zhao_yy at pku.edu.cn)!
+If you have any advise, please contact me (zhao_yy at pku.edu.cn)!~~ I am going to join [Shandong Provincial Education Department](http://edu.shandong.gov.cn/) in 2021.
+See you in Jinan!

 ### Education